Chamois care. Do’s and don’ts to improve the longevity of your chamois[ssbp]

 In collaboration with professor Antonio Paoli of the Department of Biomedical Science of the University of Padova, Elastic Interface® pads are tested under different washing conditions, reaching the conclusion that the recommended temperature for machine washing is 30°C/86°F at delicate cycle.

 Moreover, if you use gentle bleach-free detergents, you can eliminate bacteria also at lower temperatures.

 #2 DON’T use strong detergent or fabric softeners

 Detergents can cause damage to synthetic fibers and the elastic around the waistband and thigh bands.
 As much as possible, use neutral and non-aggressive detergents.

 Avoid the inappropriate use of softeners, too, as they could reduce the lift of the foams.
 Fabric softeners coat garments with a stain-blocking film that gives that softer feel, and this film clogs up the breathability features of synthetic and wool fibers.

 #3 DO wash after every ride

-When you have been pedaling for long hours regardless of weather conditions, just like in any other sport, your sweat is absorbed into your shorts.
+Remember to wash your bibs straight after your ride: when you have been pedaling for long hours regardless of weather conditions, just like in any other sport, your sweat is absorbed into your shorts.
 This unfortunately makes it a perfect breeding ground for germs and various bacteria.